Stackpole & Associates monitors healthcare news and respond to events, keeping our customers and clients informed of trends.

 The 1st European Patient Experience & Innovation Congress has been postponed, due to global concerns over COVID 19, the novel coronavirus.
 The first concern of the organizers is the health and well-being of our delegates, sponsors and speakers.
 The worldwide travel disruptions have created challenges we could not have anticipated.
-We are therefore postponing this event to a future date when we can all travel safely, confidently and explore healthcare patient experience & innovation together.
+We are therefore postponing this event to a future date when we can all travel safely, confidently and explore healthcare news, patient experience & innovation together.
 More information on Congress will be provided soon.

 March 19 – 21, 2020, 1st European Patient Experience & Innovation Congress, EPIC, Dubrovnik, Croatia

 Innovations in healthcare and patient experience are pivotal to the search for value and higher levels of patient engagement, adherence to treatments and clinical outcomes.
 Some improvements are the result of sophisticated technology, while others are simple, behavior-based changes.
-The decade ahead will mark a dramatic improvement in healthcare consumer engagement, and the relationships between and among caregivers, consumers and intermediaries.
+The decade ahead will mark a dramatic improvement in healthcare news.
+Consumer engagement, and the relationships between and among caregivers, consumers and intermediaries.
 Everything is about to shift – from how consumers access their doctors, to how outcomes are measured, and how we collectively define “health”.

 • Clinic & hospital owners/operators – improving efficiency, patient satisfaction and loyalty

 • Technology entrepreneurs – leading-edge applications of hardware, software & systems

 • Investors – staying with trends in the markets and the latest scientific & clinical developments